 Translational research is defined by the National Institutes of Health (NIH) as “the process of applying ideas and discoveries generated through basic scientific inquiry to the treatment or prevention of human disease.”

 It’s called “translational” research because the goal is to translate scientific insights into actual, practical therapeutic interventions that save peoples’ lives and improve their health.
-"Translational science" refers to the study of those methods which are best at moving biomedical research foward.
+"Translational science" refers to the study of those methods which are best at moving biomedical research forward.

 The course of each medical advance is different but most proceed through the following stages: from discovery to testing to implementation to adoption.